msp1974/draytonWiserHAComponent/README.md

 ## Minimum Requirements

-Requires a minimum of HA 2021.12 (currently the dev branch).
-This is needed to support the new button functionality.
+Requires a minimum of HA 2021.12.
+This is needed to support the new button functionality and changes to config flow.
 Requires the new WiserHeatAPIv2 api.

 ## Updating to v3.0 - IMPORTANT PLEASE READ!